How to Remove Ink Stains From Clothes

 The Spruce / Leticia Almeida

-2. Blot the Stain with Rubbing Alcohol
+2. Blot the Stain With Rubbing Alcohol

-Use a paper towel or clean cloth to blot rubbing alcohol on the stain.
-This will dilute the stain and make it easier to remove it in the wash.
-The towel underneath may become wet and discolored from the ink leaching out—if this happens, move the garment to a clean, dry section of the towel to prevent the area from reabsorbing any of the removed ink.
-Continue this process until there is no more ink to remove.
-Rinse the stained area completely free of the rubbing alcohol; multiple rinses may be necessary.
+• Use a paper towel or clean cloth to blot rubbing alcohol on the stain in order to dilute the stain and make it easier to remove.
+If the towel underneath becomes wet or discolored, move the garment to a clean, dry section of the towel to prevent the area from reabsorbing any of the removed ink.

-If you are trying to remove ballpoint pen ink, after using the rubbing alcohol apply regular liquid laundry detergent onto the area and let it sit for three to five minutes.
+• If you are trying to remove ballpoint pen ink, after using the rubbing alcohol, apply regular liquid laundry detergent onto the area and let it sit for three to five minutes.

 person blotting rubbing alcohol onto an ink stain